Cubic threefolds moduli and the Monster group: The Bimonster as a covering group

-In the rest of this section a central r\^ole is played by a simplicial complex $\Sigma(\LL )$ defined as follows: a vertex of $\Sigma(\LL )$ is a sublattice of $\LL $ of type $\LL_3$ or $\LL_4$ (such sublattices are necessarily primitive).
-A finite number of these spans a simplex if only if they are pairwise perpendicular.
-The simplices of $ \Sigma(\LL )$ are then in bijective correspondence with the sublattices $\MM\subset \LL$ of type $p\LL_3\operp q\LL_4$ for some $p,q$ with $p+q>0$, for if $\MM$ is such a lattice, then its decomposition into its $\LL_3$ and $\LL_4$ components is unique and as we have already noted, $\MM$ must contain all the $3$-vectors in its primitive hull.
-It is evident that the group $\G$ acts on $\Sigma(\LL )$ with the subgroup $\mu_6\subset\G$ of scalars acting trivially.
-So the action of $\G$ on $\Sigma(\LL )$ is through $\PG$.
-The quotient has the structure of a semisimplicial complex.
-We prove in Section \ref{sect:appC} that $\Sigma(\LL )$ is of dimension $3$, has only two vertices (of type $\LL_3$ and type $\LL_4$) and has $13$ simplices in total.
+It is evident that the group $\G$ acts on $\Sigma$ with the subgroup $\mu_6\subset\G$ of scalars acting trivially.
+So the action of $\G$ on $\Sigma$ is through $\PG$.
+The quotient $\PG\bs\Sigma$ has still the structure of a simplicial complex.
+(We prove in Section \ref{sect:appC} that it is of dimension $3$ and has only 13 vertices.)